AndyK888/AmazonApp2/amazon-app/README.md

 - Node.js 16.x or higher
 - npm 8.x or higher
-- Docker (optional, for containerized deployment)
+- Docker (for containerized deployment)
+- Python 3.11 (for background processing)

 ### Development Setup